jolira/server-config/README.md

 The configuration approach promoted by this little utility makes it uncesseary to keep an elaborate build process supporting these different enviroments.
-Using this utility, configuration information can be stored in three different locations:
+Using this utility, configuration information can be stored in embedded defaults that can be overriden using a configuration file and environment variables.

-* "_embedded_": Defaults can be embedded with the component, such as a ``defaults.json`` file next to the ``package.json`` file.
-This file should contain all the default settings.
-* "_host specific_": The "_embedded_" defaults can be overriden by host specific configuration
-  settings either defined in a configuration file in the user home-directory or using enviornment variables (like one would do for services such as Heroku).

 # Example

 ```
 var path = require('path'),
     loadConfig = require('server-config'),
-    embedded = path.join(__dirname, 'defaults.json'),
+    embedded = {
+      "httpPort": 80,
+      "httpsPort": 443,
+      "seaPort": 9090
+    },
     host = '~/.defaults.json#myapp',
     env = {
-        mongdb: MONGODB,
+        mongdb: process.env["MONGODB"],
-        seaPort: SEA_PORT
+        seaPort: process.env["SEA_PORT"]
     };

     loadConfig(embedded, host, env, function(err, config) {